 0:00 / 3:04

-Every Friday in the year of 2019 I will be releasing a live performance video of a fresh song of mine that has yet to make an album.
-I will be alternating weeks, one week will be me playing a song solo, the following week I'll be enlisting the help of some of my amazingly talented friends.
+Every Friday in the year of 2019 I have been releasing (and will continue to release) a live performance video of a fresh song of mine that has yet to make an album.
+Some of the releases I play the song solo and on others I'll enlist the help of some of my amazingly talented friends.

 So click the video below.
 If you enjoy it please SHARE SHARE SHARE and also Subscribe to my YouTube Channel (https://www.youtube.com/channel/UCt1OMntocEej-YZOatY_jcw) so you can get the freshness when it is freshest!!!!